 “This is Chandler Leonard, calling because of those higher blood sugars -- I wondered if you had an explanation.”

 Within seconds, this “Chandler Leonard” started laughing and revealed who he really was – a coworker of mine, who was calling as a joke after seeing my new Pebble watch that displayed real-time diabetes data from Mike’s Dexcom G4 CGM.

 That fun phone call came about seven months ago, right after we hooked up to Nightscout for CGM data-sharing.
-Mike wrote about that newbie experience back then, and since then it’s been an interesting ride we’ve shared together.
+It’s been an interesting ride we’ve shared together since that start.